The Quick and Easy Guide to Jabber/XMPP

 #_oftc_#osm#matrix.org@aria-net.org

-You can also bridge Matrix and XMPP rooms together, so if either one goes down, the other keeps running as usual, and the XMPP room is discoverable to XMPP users via search.jabber.network.
+You can also bridge a Matrix and an XMPP room together, so that the XMPP room is discoverable to XMPP users via search.jabber.network, and if either one goes down, the other keeps running as usual.

 The downsides of bridges